MarcGameroff/MarcGameroff.github.io/about.md

 permalink: /about/
 ---

-Currently studying at Metis Data Science Bootcamp.
+Recently graduated Metis Data Science Bootcamp.

+Looking for new opportunities.

 ### Contact me